There’s a special category of problems that only show up when everything looks like it should just work.

-The solution is a small Docker container that acts as a bridge:
+The solution ended up being a small Docker container that acts as a bridge between rsync and NFS:

 - It runs an rsync daemon

-- It writes incoming rsync data directly to that mount
+- It writes whatever comes in straight to that mount

 Using It#